rust-lang-uz/book/rustbook-uz/src/ch17-02-trait-objects.md

 used in that context will implement the trait object’s trait.
 Consequently, we don’t need to know all the possible types at compile time.

+We’ve mentioned that, in Rust, we refrain from calling structs and enums “objects” to distinguish them from other languages’ objects.
+In a struct or enum, the data in the struct fields and the behavior in `impl` blocks are separated, whereas in other languages, the data and behavior combined into one concept is often labeled an object.
+However, trait objects _are_ more like objects in other languages in the sense that they combine data and behavior.
+But trait objects differ from traditional objects in that we can’t add data to a trait object.
+Trait objects aren’t as generally useful as objects in other
+languages: their specific purpose is to allow abstraction across common behavior.

-Rust dasturlash tilida structlar va enumlar “obyekt” deb atalmaydi.
+Rust dasturlash tilida struktura (struct) va enumlar “obyekt” deb atalmaydi.
 Bunday yondashuv, ularni boshqa dasturlash tillaridagi obyekt tushunchasidan farqlash maqsadida qo‘llaniladi.
-Rust tilida struct yoki enum tarkibidagi ma’lumotlar (ya’ni, maydonlar) va xatti-harakatlar `impl` bloklarida alohida saqlanadi.
+Rust tilida struktura yoki enum tarkibidagi ma’lumotlar (ya’ni, maydonlar) va xatti-harakatlar (impl bloklarida ifodalanadi) alohida saqlanadi.
 Aksariyat boshqa dasturlash tillarida esa ma’lumotlar va xatti-harakatlar yagona tuzilma sifatida birlashtirilib, odatda “obyekt” deb ataladi.
 Biroq trait obyektlar (trait objects) boshqa dasturlash tillaridagi obyektlarga o‘xshashlik kasb etadi.
 Chunki ular ma’lumot va xatti-harakatni birgalikda ifodalash imkonini beradi.
 Shunga qaramay, trait obyektlar an’anaviy obyektlardan farq qiladi: ular tarkibiga yangi ma’lumotlar qo‘shishga imkon bermaydi.
 Shu bois, trait obyektlar boshqa tillardagi obyektlar kabi keng maqsadlarda emas, balki faqat umumiy xatti-harakatni abstraktsiyalash, ya’ni umumiy funksionallik asosida turli obyektlar bilan ishlash imkoniyatini yaratish uchun qo‘llaniladi.

 Listing 17-3 shows how to define a trait named `Draw` with one method named `draw`: